Wednesday, July 30, 1969

 And then this thing [‘Her Majesty] crashes in, because it still had the crossfade on.
 Paul was probably the most surprised, because his last word on the subject was ‘Just get rid of it.’

-One of the key challenges of this mixing session was how to properly segue “You Never Give Me Your Money” into the next medley track, “Sun King“.
-After several trials, the retained idea was to merge the songs on an organ note.
-A better idea would emerge on August 5.
+One of the key challenges during this mixing session was finding an effective way to segue from “You Never Give Me Your Money” into the next medley track, “Sun King.”
+After several attempts, the solution settled on for the time being was to link the songs using a sustained organ note.
+A more effective transition would emerge on August 5.

-The resulting medley done on this day was released on the “Abbey Road (50th anniversary boxset)” in 2019.
+The medley assembled during this session was later released on the “Abbey Road (50th anniversary boxset)” in 2019.

 Tape copying • Tape reduction take 30 into take 37